Nutonspeed/KDP-OZ/README.md

 ### Leads API

 The project now includes a simple lead management backend.
 The `/api/leads` endpoint returns stored leads via `GET` and accepts new leads via `POST`.
+Requests are validated with [Zod](https://zod.dev) and invalid payloads return `400` errors.
 By default data is kept in-memory using mock data, but if the `POSTGRES_URL` environment variable is provided the route will persist leads to that database using Neon.

 ## License